DataONEorg/d1_python/client_onedrive/doc/mockups/native-integration/index.rst

    *Figure 1.* Mac OS X Mockup showing the ONEDrive dropdown menu.

-The use of a filtering dialog box gives us a lot of flexibility in layoing out filter widgets, including the capability to use map widgets and other UI widgets to make constructing filters powerful.
+The use of a filtering dialog box gives us a lot of flexibility in laying out filter widgets, including the capability to use map widgets and other UI widgets to make constructing filters powerful.
 Once a filter is applied, the view in the ONEDrive window is constrained to display only packages that match the filter criteria.

 .. figure:: onedrive-mockup-5-filter-dialog.png
    :width: 1000px